TheCyberLeader/cybersecurity-incident-analysis/README.md

 **Attack Progression:**
 1. Browser initiates DNS request for yummyrecipesforme.com
-2. HTTP connection established to compromised website
+2. HTTP connection established to the compromised website
 3. Malicious file downloaded via HTTP
 4. Browser redirected to greatrecipesforme.com via new DNS/HTTP requests

 ### Security Incident Report: Brute Force Attack & Malware Distribution

 **Section 1: Network Protocol Analysis**
 The primary protocol involved in this incident is HTTP (Hypertext Transfer Protocol).
 The malicious file was transported to users' computers using HTTP at the application layer.
-Additionally, DNS protocol was used for domain resolution throughout the attack sequence.
+Additionally, the DNS protocol was used for domain resolution throughout the attack sequence.

 **Section 2: Incident Documentation**
-Several customers contacted the helpdesk reporting prompts to download files for "free recipes" when visiting the website.
-After running the files, their computers operated slowly and browsers redirected to a different site.
+Several customers contacted the helpdesk, reporting prompts to download files for "free recipes" when visiting the website.
+After running the files, their computers operated slowly, and browsers redirected to a different site.

 Investigation using a sandbox environment and tcpdump revealed:
 - The compromised website prompted downloads of malicious files disguised as browser updates